QuTech-Delft/imsep/docs/version-control/index.md

 ## Further reading

 Next up is the [basic work cycle](./basic-cycle.md) with Git.
-In this chapter the frequently used commands are discussed to create changes in the repository.
+In this section, frequently used commands are discussed to create changes in the repository.
-The subsequent [chapter](./advanced-cycle.md) delves further into Git with more advanced scenarios, like merge conflicts and code reviews.
+The subsequent [section](./advanced-cycle.md) delves further into Git with more advanced scenarios, like merge conflicts and code reviews.